-While these types of birds do often share one or two characteristics with true seabirds, they lack all the distinguishing features of pelagic birds such as the salt glands, ability to stay aloft for days, and rarely returning to land.
+While these types of birds do often share one or two characteristics with true seabirds, they lack all the distinguishing features of pelagic birds such as the salt glands, the ability to stay aloft for days, and rarely returning to land.

 Seeing Pelagic Birds

 Because pelagic birds are often found only far out to sea, they can be challenging to add to a life list.
 One of the best ways to learn more about pelagic species and to see a greater variety of species is to take a pelagic birding tour.
 The time of year and location of such a trip can make a vast difference in bird sightings, however.
 When planning a pelagic trip, bear in mind that marine environments can be just as varied and unique as land environments and different seabirds have distinctly different ranges.

 Freshwater pelagic birding can be an interesting opportunity as well, though most species seen on freshwater trips will be near-pelagic birds rather than true pelagic species.
 Birding on a cruise vacation can also yield some pelagic sightings, depending on ports of call and cruise routes.